Cordyceps Sinensis vs Militaris: Comparing Benefits, Risks, & More

 Cordyceps is one of the world’s most profound species of fungi–and its potential medicinal effects as a mushroom nootropic and performance enhancer have an eternal reputation.
-This funky little fungus, sometimes called “the zombie fungus” has an intriguing life.
+The wild-grown version of this medicinal mushroom, Cordyceps Sinensis, can cost upwards of $20,000 per kilogram.

 Cordyceps Sinensis is the “wild strain” of cordyceps, but it is nearly impossible (and expensive) to obtain.